francescocmazza/xinzuo-kung-fu/content/en/01-foundations/five-dimensions-of-knife-steel.md

 A useful way to remember this is:

-> Greater hardness generally improves resistance to edge rolling.
-How long the knife remains effective also depends on wear resistance, microstructure, heat treatment, geometry and use; very hard and thin knives require more disciplined technique.
+> Greater hardness generally improves resistance to edge rolling and wear resistance.
+How long the knife remains effective also depends on microstructure, geometry and use; very hard and thin knives require more disciplined technique.

 ## 2. Ease of sharpening: how readily the edge can be restored